SrikarKompella/Appication-Security-CSGY9163/README.md

 # README #

 Application Security, CS-GY 9163
-Lab 1a (Python Console Application)
+Lab 1a (Python Console Application & Android app)
 Group: Prasanth Venigalla, Vedanth Dasari, Srikar Kompella

 We wrote simple scripts to both re-size an image as well as spell check a given text file and dictionary file.